Office: Classroom Center, Room 222F

 Dr. Meredith joined the College of Business in 2011.
 He received a B.A. in Economics/Mathematics from Indiana University of Pennsylvania in 2006 and a Ph.D. in Economics from the University of Georgia in 2011.
 He was appointed the Dana Professor of Business in 2015.

-Dr. Meredith teaches microeconomic theory, health economics, international economics, and industrial organization.
-He is a member of the American Society of Health Economists and the International Society for Pharmacoeconomics and Outcomes Research.
+Dr. Meredith teaches microeconomic theory, health economics, and international economics.
+He is a member of the American Economic Association and the American Society of Health Economists.

 Dr. Meredith lives in Amarillo with his wife Amy.
-He is an avid reader of the Wall Street Journal and enjoys playing basketball, indoor soccer, and several other sports.
-He also enjoys cheering on the Philadelphia Eagles and Georgia Bulldogs football teams.
+He is an avid reader of The Wall Street Journal and enjoys training for and competing in endurance sports, learning Spanish, playing sports, and watching sports such as soccer, football, and basketball.
+He has completed several half marathons, triathlons, and aquathlons.
+He is a fan of The Walking Dead TV series, where his favorite character is Rick Grimes.
+Dr. Meredith also enjoys cheering on the Philadelphia Eagles and Georgia Bulldogs football teams.